St John Rigby College, Wigan: History

-Originally a Christian Brothers boys' grammar school, and was named Blessed John Rigby RC Grammar School.
-John Rigby only being Beatified, not yet Canonized.
 In 1972 the school became a Sixth Form College under the trusteeship of the Roman Catholic Archbishop of Liverpool.
 In 2022 the college celebrated its 50th anniversary.

 Saint John Rigby

 St John Rigby College was named after the English Roman Catholic martyr John Rigby, who was executed during the reign of Elizabeth I. He is one of the Forty Martyrs of England and Wales.

 Admittance to the college

 Enrollment

-Prior to the year of entry, application forms are distributed to High Schools in different areas, students who are looking to enroll at the college may attend an open evening.
+Before the year of entry, application forms are distributed to High Schools in different areas, students who are looking to enroll at the college may attend an open evening.
 All students who accept a position to study at St. John Rigby College are invited to attend a New Students' Day in June.

 Dependent upon the route taken will depend on the points necessary to guarantee a place in the college, (Route A) 40 Points, (Route B) 35 Points (Route C) 25 Points, (Route D) 15 Points.
 These will be calculated from the best 8 GCSEs which may be any or specific GCSEs that may be required to be included in the best 8 at a certain grade.
 (See below for points table):